Jürgen Melzer

 Jürgen Melzer (born 22 May 1981) is an Austrian tennis coach and former professional tennis player.
 Melzer reached a career-high singles ranking of world No. 8 in April 2011, and a doubles ranking of world No. 6 in September 2010.
 He has a younger brother, Gerald Melzer, with whom he played doubles in several tournaments.

 In 1999, Melzer won the boys' singles title at Wimbledon.
 For many years, he was known as one of the best players on the tour not to have progressed past the third round of a major.
 He ended this by reaching the semifinals of the 2010 French Open, losing to Rafael Nadal after coming from two sets down to defeat Novak Djokovic in the quarterfinals.
-As of November 2025, he remains the only person to defeat Djokovic from two sets down.
+He is one of only two men to defeat Djokovic from two sets down, the other being João Fonseca at the 2026 French Open.

 Melzer had greater success in doubles, winning the men's doubles title at the 2010 Wimbledon Championships and the 2011 US Open partnering Philipp Petzschner, as well as the mixed doubles title at the 2011 Wimbledon Championships partnering Iveta Benešová (whom he would later marry and divorce).